Every day we walk through a world that some believe to be physical, but which others know to be pure energy.

 1: Paying taxes to people you detest:

-This is perhaps the number one clue that you’re a slave to society.
 The traditional view of slavery is one of people wearing shackles and working plantations for no profit.
 Modern slavery is different.
 Modern slavery has slaves earning their living only to pay a large part of it to people they cannot stand, people who then spend that money to pay for war.

 The whole world is corrupt.
 And we all pay for it.